seetharamanr86/Fraud-Detection-on-Credit-Card-Transactions/README.md

 #### Results
 Results based on the research are as follows.
+KNN model provided better accuracy compared to other classification models used.

 #### Next steps
 This research includes some limitations.
 A better dataset can further help analyze the problem better.